Tôn Thất Đính: Policies

-Deposed by Nguyễn Khánh
+Deposal by Nguyễn Khánh

-Đính's political stay was brief, as General Nguyễn Khánh, who was disgruntled at not receiving a high position after Diệm's removal, deposed the MRC with the support of Khiệm on January 30, 1964, without firing a shot.
+Đính's political stay was brief, as General Nguyễn Khánh, who was disgruntled at not receiving a high position after Diệm's removal, deposed the MRC with Khiệm's support on January 30, 1964, without firing a shot.
 Khánh used the coup to exact retribution against Generals Đôn, Đính, Xuan and Lê Văn Kim.
 Khánh had them arrested, claiming that they were part of a neutralist plot with the French government of President Charles de Gaulle to make a peace deal with North Vietnam that would not end communism.
 Khánh noted they had all served in the French-backed VNA prior to 1955, although he had as well.
 He also accused the four generals of discussing such a plan with some visiting politicians from de Gaulle's party during a dinner, although Đính and his accused colleagues denied that the meeting was anything more than social.
 The generals were flown to Mỹ Khe beach, near Đà Nẵng.

-Khánh presided over their trial of Đính and his colleagues on May 28, 1964.
+Khánh presided over the trial of Đính and his colleagues on May 28, 1964.
 The generals were interrogated for five and a half hours, mostly about details of their coup against Diệm, rather than the original charge of promoting neutralism.
 As all of the officers were involved in Diệm's overthrow, the hearings did not reveal any new information.
 The court deliberated for over nine hours, and when it reconvened for the verdict, Khánh stated, "We ask that once you begin to serve again in the army, you do not take revenge on anybody".
-The tribunal then "congratulated" the generals, but found that they were of "lax morality" and unqualified to command due to a "lack of a clear political concept".
+The tribunal then "congratulated" the generals but found that they were of "lax morality" and unqualified to command due to a "lack of a clear political concept".
 They were chastised for being "inadequately aware of their heavy responsibility" and of letting "their subordinates take advantage of their positions". Đính's quartet were allowed to remain in Đà Lạt under surveillance.

-The four generals were barred from commanding troops and offices were prepared so they could participate in "research and planning".
+The four generals were barred from commanding troops, and offices were prepared so they could participate in "research and planning".
 Worried that the idle group would plot against him, Khánh made some preliminary arrangements to send them to the U.S. for military study, but this failed.
 When Khánh was himself deposed in 1965, he handed over dossiers proving that Đính and the other generals were innocent and that his charges were dishonest, before going into exile.
 Historian Robert Shaplen said that "the case ... continued to be one of Khánh's biggest embarrassments."
-During the period of house arrest, Khánh briefly released Đính and Kim when the United Front for the Liberation of Oppressed Races, known by its French acronym of FULRO, launched an uprising in the central highlands calling for autonomy for indigenous people. Đính and Kim were sent to Ban Mê Thuột in an attempt to end the standoff in September 1964, but after negotiations stalled, they conferred with Khánh and decided to order ARVN troops to crush the rebellion, which was carried out successfully.
+During the period of house arrest, Khánh briefly released Đính and Kim when the United Front for the Liberation of Oppressed Races, known by its French acronym FULRO, launched an uprising in the central highlands calling for autonomy for indigenous people. Đính and Kim were sent to Ban Mê Thuột in an attempt to end the standoff in September 1964, but after negotiations stalled, they conferred with Khánh and decided to order ARVN troops to crush the rebellion, which was carried out successfully.